Thanks for dropping by! My name's Aleksandr—and yes, that's spelled without an

 Long story short, I moved to the U.S. when I was little and have lived in the states for most of my life.
 I currently reside in Edinburg, Texas.

 I won’t bore you too much with my work history, though; that’s what my LinkedIn is for.

 I have experience with a few different stacks—I’ve done a bit of desktop, mobile, and game development, either on my own time or for class projects.
 I’ve also published a few npm packages.
 Below are select projects that I’m proud of:

 Rich text editor developed with the Qt framework.
-Supports standard file operations, syntax highlighting, multiple tabs, undo/redo, find & replace, brace autocomplete, and more.
+Supports standard file operations, syntax highlighting, multiple tabs, undo/redo, find & replace, brace matching, and more.

 A database-driven web app that allows you to visualize U.S. gun crime statistics and trends for the period of 2013–2018.

 Embody is a dungeon crawler inspired by the Binding of Isaac that lets you possess dead enemies.

 Want to see more of my work?